 Casco Bay Lines offers year-round ferry service between Portland and the islands of Casco Bay: Peaks, Little and Great Diamond, Cliff, Long, and Chebeague, as well as special summer cruises to Bailey Island.

 Maine Huts and Trails is a non-profit organization that manages a system of four backcountry eco-lodges and more than 80 miles of trails in Western Maine.
 The trails can be used year round for a variety of recreational purposes ranging from hiking and paddling in summer to nordic skiing in the winter.

 Maine Island Trail Association is a great wilderness resource, with many sites located in our Casco Bay backyard.
 The Maine Island Trail is a 375-mile recreational waterway that spans the entire coast of Maine.
-America’s oldest recreational water trail, it connects over 200 island and mainland sites open for day visits or overnight camping.
+It's America’s oldest recreational water trail, connecting over 200 island and mainland sites that are open for day visits or overnight camping.

 Maine Outdoor Adventure Club (MOAC) is an all-volunteer member organization.
 Members organize and lead trips and activities for both beginners and experts, from winter camping, rock climbing, hiking, and mountain biking to whitewater kayaking, sailing, walking, and snowshoeing.

 Portland Paddle offers sea kayaking and paddleboard rentals, guided trips, and lessons.
 Experienced paddlers can rent a kayak on Portland's East End Beach and explore the hundreds of islands of Casco Bay, while novices can paddle along the protected coastline of the waterfront.

 Spiral Tree Yoga and Wellness Studio, located in Portland's Rosemont neighborhood, offers programs for kids and family, adults, teens, as well as pre-natal and post-natal yoga.